 Dr. Martin W. Bates was appointed as the superintendent of Granite School District effective September 1, 2010.
 Dr. Bates previously served as the Assistant Superintendent in the Granite District over Administrative and Legal Services.

-Dr. Bates hosts monthly town hall meetings and Walk in Wednesday.
+Dr. Bates hosts town hall meetings and Walk in Wednesday.
 He updates his blog and the superintendent snapshot regularly.

 Ben Horsley, Director 385.646.4420